Shavezz/Project-1-A-Random-Quote-Generator/README.md

 # Project 1 A Random Quote Generator
- This is the fifth project of Team TreeHouse Python Development Tech Degree
+ This is the 1st project of Team TreeHouse Python Development Tech Degree